Episode 26: NAB Ventures

 Gina tells us about a new partnership between Mertion and Deliveroo, and we try to answer the question – is an Inmoji just a modern-day hieroglyph?

-Episode 9: Retail
+Episode 9: NORA Network

 In this episode of Startup meet Corporate we explore innovation in the retail sector.
 We learn about a new partnership between Coles and Deliveroo, and we head over to the Perth fintech space and learn about Welfies.